Child Custody Lawyer Myrtle Beach SC

 When a DUI arrest has occurred, and the Defendant either refuses to provide a sample of breath, blood, or urine, or provides a sample that shows a BAC above .15, that person’s license or right to drive will be suspended for up to six months.
 To challenge this DMV suspensions, you must request a hearing within 30 days of the date in which your license was suspended.
 You can likewise attempt to end the suspension early by enrolling in an ignition interlock program, however, you may not need to do so if you successfully win your DMV hearing.
 DMV hearings are extremely specialized, and, unless you are represented by an attorney during the hearing, you probably do not have a good chance at avoiding the suspension.

 A “Felony DUI” is a serious charge in South Carolina that can have permanent, life-altering consequences.
 According to an information shared by a car accident lawyer, a person will be charged with Felony DUI in South Carolina when, while under the influence of intoxicants, they violate a traffic law, and said violation causes a wreck which takes the life of another or severely wounds another.
 According to professional traffic lawyers, individuals who are charged with this crime can face prison time of up to 25 years, and additionally lose their license for a period of five years after finishing their criminal sentence.
-If you’re charged with this serious crime, you need to speak to a dui lawyer promptly to see what legal strategies can be employed in your defense.
+If you’re charged with this serious crime, you need to speak to a dui lawyer or an owi lawyer promptly to see what legal strategies can be employed in your defense.

 Ignition Interlock Device